GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-05-26-french-fridays-for-developers-week08.md

 ---
-title: >
+title: |
   French Fridays for Developers - Week 08
 date: 2023-05-26
-tags: ["post", "featured", "french", "dutch", "humour"]
+tags:
+  - post
+  - french
+  - dutch
+  - humour
-image: '/assets/blog/dorian-hurst-d-igN2ptyC8-unsplash.jpg'
+image: /assets/blog/FrenchForDevs_CoverImg.png
-imageAlt: >
- 'adults celebrating at a French street party.
-There's a large French flag waving in a breeze and confetti thrown up and falling down in the air'
+imageAlt: "'White text on black background on top of a French Flag.
+Text says French for Devs!
+Funny and/or useful French quotes for developers.
+A New French for Devs Quote Every Friday! https://gingerkiwi.dev'"
-imageCaption: 'ADD CAPTION'
+imageCaption: ADD CAPTION
-description: >
+description: |
   To celebrate getting to 400 days on Duolingo French at the beginning of March, 2023 I've started French for Devs Fridays.
 Here you'll find  useful and/or amusing French phrases for developers. ~ L'écriture des 90 premiers pour cent d'un programme informatique prend 90 pour cent du temps.
 Les dix pour cent restants prennent également 90 pour cent du temps et les touches finales prennent également 90 pour cent du temps. ~ Read the full post for the translation.
 ---

 To celebrate getting to 400 days on Duolingo French at the beginning of March, 2023 I've started French for Devs Fridays.
 Here you'll find weekly useful and/or amusing French phrases for developers.